 What Is Data Science?

 For skilled computer scientists or professionals, this might be nothing more than a demanding career path.
-However, data science is an interdisciplinary field that refers to using algorithms, systems and mathematical equations to gain data, insights and knowledge from unstructured as well as structured data.
+However, it is an interdisciplinary field that refers to using algorithms, systems and mathematical equations to gain data, insights and knowledge from unstructured as well as structured data.
 To understand the natural phenomenon, the professionals combine machine learning, data analysis and statistics altogether.

 History of Data Science

 Data science holds a valuable place in history.
 However, it was not that much of a broad term as it is now.
 From ancient Greeks to Egyptian hieroglyphs, there were many professionals in history with tasks of compiling data or written records into one place.
 However, when the world progressed, we saw statisticians compiling data.
 They fall right under the category of data science.
-According to Forbes, data science has been helping enterprises and businesses to record and store data since the early 1940s.
+According to Forbes, it has been helping enterprises and businesses to record and store data since the early 1940s.